RoseTheFlower/MetroSteam/README.md

 ## Credits
 * [PhantomGamers](https://github.com/PhantomGamers) for creating the tool that allows to apply skins, and for tips on managing the randomized class names.
 * [RedSigma](https://github.com/redsigma) for creating a custom skin for the chat and friends windows, which I initially used as a template.
+* [Sims](https://github.com/suchmememanyskill) for ideas and code examples related to animating the Steam menu and the dynamic placement of bottom bar buttons.
 * [Shiina](https://github.com/AikoMidori) for helping me find a few elements and for making me realize where to look.
-* [Ruben7173](https://github.com/Ruben7173/) for pointing at an element and for inspiring me to implement custom scroll bar buttons.
 * [Laser](https://github.com/LaserFlash) for an idea on tackling randomized class names.